Scherrie Payne

 Scherrie Ann Payne (born November 4, 1944) is an American singer.
-Payne is best known as a member and the co lead singer of the R&B/Soul vocal group the Supremes from 1973 until 1977.
+Payne is best known as a member and the co-lead singer of the R&B/Soul vocal group the Supremes from 1973 until 1977.
 Payne is the younger sister of singer Freda Payne.
-Payne continues to perform, both as a solo act and as a part of the "Former Ladies of the Supremes" (FLOS).
+She continues to perform, both as a solo act and as a part of the "Former Ladies of the Supremes" (FLOS).
+She previously performed as the lead singer of The Glass House.

 Biography

 Early life

-Payne was born Scherrie Ann Payne on November 4, 1944, to Frederick Payne and Charcle Lee Farley (c.
+Scherrie Ann Payne was born on November 4, 1944, to Frederick Payne and Charcle Lee Farley (c.
 1920-1977), in Detroit, Michigan.
-Payne is a graduate of Central High School, where she graduated in 1961, and Michigan State University, where she also graduated in 1966 with a Bachelor of Science degree.
-Before she began her career, she taught at the Grayling School of Observation.
+Payne graduated from Central High School in 1961 and from Michigan State University in 1966 with a Bachelor of Science degree.
+Before she began her music career, she taught at the Grayling School of Observation.
 In 1964, she appeared on the Jet magazine as queen of the co-educational Cass Hall.

-Glass House
+The Glass House (1969–1972)

-Prior to her tenure with The Supremes, Payne was the lead singer for the group Glass House.
-Other members included Ty Hunter (later with The Originals), Pearl Jones, and Larry Mitchell.
-The group signed with Invictus Records, formed by longtime Motown songwriters Eddie and Brian Holland, and Lamont Dozier, in 1969, among other popular acts of the early 1970s, including Freda Payne (who had a No. 1 hit in 1970 with "Band Of Gold"), and Honey Cone, who had a No. 1 hit with "Want Ads".
-In an ironic twist of fate, "Want Ads" was originally recorded by Glass House with Scherrie on lead vocals.
-The Payne sisters together made a new version, but did not like the song and when Honey Cone's lead vocalist Edna Wright walked by in the studio they suggested she should sing it.
-Unfortunately, The Glass House did not meet this same success.
-The group saw their biggest hit in 1969 with the Payne-led track "Crumbs Off The Table" which managed the Billboard top 10.
-Between the years of 1970 and 1972, The Glass House released two albums and nine singles, including Scherrie's solo track "V.I.P.".
+Payne began her musical career as the lead singer for the group The Glass House.
+She performed alongside Ty Hunter (later with The Originals), Pearl Jones, and Larry Mitchell.
+The group signed with Invictus Records, formed by Motown songwriters Eddie and Brian Holland, and Lamont Dozier, in 1969.
+Another performer signed with Invictus Records, Honey Cone, had a No. 1 hit with the Glass House song "Want Ads", which originally had Payne on lead vocals, which the Payne sisters suggested to Honey Cone after being unhappy with their own recording.
+The Glass House saw their biggest hit in 1969 with the Payne-led track "Crumbs Off The Table", which appeared on the Billboard top 10.
+Between the years of 1970 and 1972, The Glass House released two albums and nine singles, including Payne's solo track "V.I.P.".
 Record World ranked The Glass House as the fifth 'Top Vocal Combination Group' in their 1970 R&B Awards.
-However, they never really repeated the success of their first single release.
-They quietly disbanded in 1972, after the release of their album "Thanks, I Needed That."
+None of their subsequent releases saw the same success as their debut, and they disbanded in 1972 after the release of their album "Thanks, I Needed That."